cbass2404/auth-graphql-starter/GRAPHQL.md

 ---

-Use the network interface prop with the ApolloClient like this:
+Use the network interface prop with the ApolloClient using createNetworkInterface from apollo-client:

 ```javascript
 import ApolloClient, { createNetworkInterface } from "apollo-client";